 TTTS now can be treated with laser surgery to seal off the connection between the babies' blood vessels.
 It also can be treated with serial (repeated) amniocentesis to drain off excess fluid.
 Removing the excess fluid appears to improve blood flow in the placenta and reduces the risk of preterm labor.
 Both procedures can greatly improve the outlook for the babies.

 However, recent studies suggest that laser surgery may save more babies and cause fewer neurological problems (such as cerebral palsy) in survivors than amniocentesis (6, 8).
 For example, a European study found a 76 percent survival rate for at least one fetus after laser surgery compared to 56 percent for serial amniocentesis (8).
 Another advantage of laser surgery is that only one treatment is needed, while amniocentesis generally must be repeated more than once.

-Preeclampsia: Women expecting twins are more than twice as likely as women with a singleton pregnancy to develop this complication, characterized by high blood pressure, protein in the urine and generalized swelling (edema) (9).
+Preeclampsia: Women expecting twins are more than twice as likely as women with a singleton pregnancy to develop this complication.
+Preeclampsia is a condition that can happen after the 20th week of pregnancy or right after pregnancy.
+It’s when a pregnant woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working properly.
+Some of these signs include having protein in the urine, changes in vision and severe headache (9).
 Severe cases can be dangerous for mother and baby.
 In some cases, the baby must be delivered early to prevent serious complications.